 Is Cyberpunk depressing?

-While the literature is dystopian, as you see in the first chapter of Hemispheres, it’s also very positive in the sense that if we call out the potential for corporate abuse, we make ourselves aware of it and we can prevent it from happening in the real world.
+While the literature is dystopian, it’s also very positive in the sense that if we call out the potential for corporate abuse, we make ourselves aware of it and we can prevent it from happening in the real world.
 Our class consciousness awakens, if you will.

 Why defining cyberpunk destroys it.